JaidenAshmore/java-dynamic-sqs-listener/README.md

 }
 ```

-This will use any user configured `SqsAsyncClient` in the application context for connecting to the queue, otherwise if none are defined, a default
+This will use any configured `SqsAsyncClient` in the application context for connecting to the queue, otherwise a default
 will be provided that will look for AWS credentials/region from multiple areas, like the environment variables.

-See
-[How to connect to AWS SQS Queues](./doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md) for information about connecting to an actual queue in SQS.
+See [How to connect to AWS SQS Queues](./doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md) for information about connecting to an actual queue in SQS.

 ## Core Infrastructure